mkfizi/starter-alpinejs/README.md

 ## Installation
 Clone this repository to get started.

-Run the following command in project directory to install TailwindCSS dependencies.
+Run the following command in project directory to install dependencies.
 ```bash
 npm install
 ```